Housing Hub Listing Quality and Safety Measures

 All new provider applications are checked for NDIS registration as follows:

-2. Ensure that they are registered for the specific categories they want to list for, e.g. Specialist Disability Accommodation, as this pertains to a specific type of listing on Housing Hub or Support categories if they are a support provider or offering SIL.
+2. Make sure that the provider is registered for the specific categories they want to list for, such as Specialist Disability Accommodation (this is a specific type of listing on Housing Hub), or appropriate support categories if they are a support provider or offering SIL.

-4. Regarding point three in the previous section, if they are operating under partnership with a registered Provider, this regular check includes verifying that their partner is still registered, and that they are still under contract with them.
+4. Regarding point 3 in the previous section, if the provider account is operating under partnership with a registered provider, this regular check includes verifying that their partner is still registered, and that they are still under contract with them.

 Choice of Supports Checks